-Organizations usually transfer their enterprise workloads to the cloud or an application infrastructure.
+Organizations usually transfer their enterprise workloads to the cloud or application infrastructure.
 But to explore the full potential of the cloud model, applications should be designed which are cloud optimized.

 A combination of public or private cloud services and physical application infrastructure and services is called hybrid cloud computing.
-From some recent developments, hybrid cloud computing looks quite promising as an unified integrated cloud model across internal and external cloud platforms.
+From some recent developments, hybrid cloud computing looks quite promising as a unified integrated cloud model across internal and external cloud platforms.

-Cloud trends show, “from world class companies to small enterprises will choose hybrid cloud architecture & service delivery.”
+Cloud trends show, “from world-class companies to small enterprises will choose hybrid cloud architecture & service delivery.”

-The verticals that have most aggressively moved to embrace public cloud resources include: manufacturing (27 percent); technology, computing and consumer electronics (19 percent); and finance (14 percent).
+The verticals that have most aggressively moved to embrace public cloud resources include manufacturing (27 percent); technology, computing, and consumer electronics (19 percent); and finance (14 percent).
 Those that “plan on leveraging public cloud resources but haven’t started yet” most often come from three verticals:

 More than 80 percent of 4,000 business and IT managers worldwide surveyed are transferring, or plan to transfer, sensitive or confidential data into the cloud.
-Researchers show that approx 72 percent of IT professionals consider better security as top benefit for direct connection to cloud providers.
+Researchers show that approx 72 percent of IT professionals consider better security as a top benefit for direct connection to cloud providers.